 However, these issues seem to have compounded over the past couple of decades … and even in just the past couple of years.

-Teens and adolescents are exposed to the temptations of sexual activity, drugs, and alcohol at increasingly younger ages, while the digital world seems to consume their time and interest while simultaneously putting them at risk of inappropriate websites, online predators, and cyber-bullying.
+Teens and adolescents are exposed to the temptations of sexual activity, drugs, and alcohol at increasingly younger ages, as the digital world seems to consume their time and interest while simultaneously putting them at risk of inappropriate websites, online predators, and cyber-bullying.
 Add to that the recent pandemic, and all of the other problems of the world, and it’s little surprise our adolescents and teens seem more anxious and stressed than ever.